 Like a lot of clothing manufacturers, it was difficult to identify Unbound Merino’s wool suppliers and if they were truly certified by Woolmark®.
-Woolmark certified products have a unique batch number that can be traced through the supply chain.
+Woolmark-certified products have a unique batch number, enabling you to trace them through the supply chain.
 Unbound Merino garments however don’t display that number on their garments.
 So, we just have to take their word for it.

 The RWS certification program ensures that a professional, third-party certification body audits each stage in the supply chain.
-According to Unbound Merino, the treatment of animals by following applicable governmental regulations is important to them.
-And they won’t tolerate willful mistreatment, neglect, or acts that maliciously cause undue suffering and harm, such as mulesing.
+According to Unbound Merino, the treatment of animals is important to them.
+They follow applicable government regulations and won’t tolerate willful mistreatment, neglect, or acts that maliciously cause undue suffering and harm, such as mulesing.

 Mulesing is a surgical procedure that removes wool-bearing skin around the breech of a sheep to prevent flystrike (a parasitic infection).
 Mulesing is strictly prohibited on farms that are RWS-certified.
 And companies like Unbound Merino will happily promote the fact that their merino wool comes from mulesing-free farms.